Leung-Kam-Ho/Notakto_bot/README.md

 # Off Topic

-It is an old project and at that time i don't write comment, but it is easy to understand, so just add oil
+It is an old project and at that time i don't write comment, but it is easy to understand, just add oil